 There are a few things you can do to ensure your macarons will be successful:

-- Be patient when you sift the powdered sugar and almond flour together.
-This step can be tedious (especially if you don't have a sifter), but it's important to make the powder as smooth as possible and remove any larger almond pieces that would make the shells look less than ideal.
+- Patience when sifting the powdered sugar and almond flour together: It can be tedious (especially if you don't have a sifter), but it's important to make the powder as smooth as possible and remove any larger almond pieces that would make the shells look less than ideal.

-- Be careful when folding in the almond flour and sugar mixture into the meringue.
-You want to keep as much air in the meringue as possible because that's what causes the macarons to rise in the oven.
-Be diligent and count carefully.
+- Be careful when folding in the almond flour mixture into the meringue: You want to keep as much air in the meringue as possible because that's what causes the macarons to rise in the oven.

-- Allow the meringue shells to dry before going into the oven.
-When they dry out, the shells can't spread out in the oven, and are forced to rise up (that's what creates the feet).
+- Allow the meringue shells to dry before baking: When they develop that skin, the shells can't spread out in the oven,and are forced to rise up (that's what creates the feet).
 And it's such a good feeling when you have success!

 Questions asked and answered